Kyuu-Ji/htb-write-up/traverxec/write-up-traverxec.md

 /usr/bin/sudo /usr/bin/journalctl -n5 -unostromo.service | /usr/bin/cat
 ```

-The binary `journalctl` has is listed in [GTFObins](https://gtfobins.github.io/gtfobins/journalctl/) and can be abused to elevate privileges when running it with sudo.
+The binary `journalctl` is listed in [GTFObins](https://gtfobins.github.io/gtfobins/journalctl/) and can be abused to elevate privileges when running it with sudo.
 By removing the command after the pipe, `journalctl` will invoke the default pager as `less`.

 The command `less` waits for user input and it is possible to execute commands with the exclamation mark character: